-‘American Pie’ singer arrested on domestic violence charge
+‘American Pie’ singer charged with domestic violence

 Camden, Maine — “American Pie” singer Don McLean was arrested on a misdemeanor domestic violence charge Monday in Maine, a jail supervisor said.

 McLean was arrested and posted $10,000 bail early Monday at the Knox County Jail, Cpl.
 Brad Woll said.

 The singer-songwriter lives in the town of Camden.
 A message left for the police chief there by The Associated Press was not immediately returned.